-It was time to say goodbye to Ecuador, so we crossed the border between Tulcan and Ipiales to get to Colombia!
+It was time to say goodbye to Ecuador, so we crossed the Ecuador Colombia border to reach Southern Colombia!
 Every single person we met who had been to Colombia has told us how amazing it is, we were super excited!
 A new country means many new adventures for us.

 When crossing the border by land from Ecuador you will end up in Southern Colombia.
 This part of Colombia is less travelled than the north.
 Why?
 It doesn’t have the beautiful coast like the north and it is known to be more dangerous.
 Because of this, there is less information out there about where to stop, what there is to do, and how to get around.
 Therefore, we have made this guide to help you out!